futurehomeno/fimp-api/device_services/generic/chargepoint.md

 | `L3L1`     | L1 L3        | N L1       | `IT`                   |

 > Based on an EVSE capabilities and its configuration a chargepoint service may support only a subset of the above modes.
-> For example a chargepoint connected to a `TN` grid and capable of charging from all 3 phases at once or 1st phase only,
+> For example a EVSE connected to a `TN` grid and capable of charging from all 3 phases at once or 1st phase only,
 > should list `NL1L2L3` and `NL1` as supported phase modes.

 ## Examples